 In April 2019, a division of the Treasury Department declared that hemp-derived CBD could not be added to alcoholic beverages.
 The Alcohol and Tobacco Tax and Trade Bureau (TBB) and the Food and Drug Administration (FDA) have taken a firm stance against CBD infusions for the time being.
 Alcoholic beverage makers can still submit applications for formulas containing hemp seeds or hemp seed oil as long as they “submit laboratory analyses of ‘hemp’ ingredients to ensure that the ingredients are not controlled substances.”

 That doesn’t stop some entrepreneurial bar owners from adding CBD to their cocktails, though.
 CBD cocktails are taking over bar menus everywhere!

-Cannabis consumption may be making a dent in alcohol sales, but we still don’t know to what extent.
+Cannabis consumption may be making a dent in alcohol sales, but we still don’t know to what expect.
 Consumers have been increasingly favoring alcoholic drinks such as spirits, wine, and cocktails over beer, which could be responsible for lower beer sales.
 It’s still too early to tell how cannabis legalization will affect alcohol sales and consumption, but many beverage companies aren’t waiting to find out.

 Marijuana Courses Online

 Looking for marijuana courses online?
 Want to learn at your own pace on your own time?
 Wish you could learn every facet of the marijuana industry, even on your cell phone or tablet?
 Enroll today at the leading cannabis college, Cannabis Training University.